ewinnington/ewinnington.github.io/input/posts/Data-Lineage.md

 Tags: [Thoughts, DataLineage, Architecture]
 ---

-An initial draft to compare data lineage solutions

 # Data lineage
 When working with large amounts of data, extraction, transforms and loads procedures can hide the source of the original data and make inquiries on "where did this data come from and what happened to it?" difficult to answer.